ChrisZZhong/chriszzhong.github.io/_posts/2024-05-03-system-design-basic.md

 Benefit:
 - Better performance: multi slave nodes support parallel read operation.
-- Reliability: data is replicated accross multiple locations, do not need worriy about data loss when one machine is down or destroyed
+- Reliability: data is replicated across multiple locations, do not need to worry about data loss when one machine is down or destroyed
 - High availability: master or slave down, DB can still be functional

 When slave down, master take its job (if other slaves not available), new slave node take the job back, replace old node